-WiTH the Women's Championship completed, the next important event of the West Side Tennis Club will be the Challenge Round of the Davis Cup Contest on Sept.
+WITH the Women's Championship completed, the next important event of the West Side Tennis Club will be the Challenge Round of the Davis Cup Contest on Sept.
 1,

-Australia has won the right to play the United States for the most famous trophy in international sport by having Belgium, Czechoslovakia, France and Spain.
-Its record in those matches shows clearly that the United states will face the stiffest competition in the Challenge Bound that it has experienced since the memorable matches 1914, when Norman Brookes and Maurice McLoughlin made tennis history.
+Australia has won the right to play the United States for the most famous trophy in international sport by having defeated Belgium, Czechoslovakia, France and Spain.
+Its record in those matches shows clearly that the United States will face the stiffest competition in the Challenge Round that it has experienced since the memorable matches of 1914, when Norman Brookes and Maurice McLoughlin made tennis history.

-Toon William T. Tilden, 2nd, R. N. Williams, 2nd, M. Johnston and Vincent Richards is placed the responsibility of defending the cup against the onslaught Grald L. Patterson holder of the World's Champion-James O. Anderson and Pat.
+Upon William T. Tilden, 2nd, R. N. Williams, 2nd, William M. Johnston and Vincent Richards is placed the responsibility of defending the cup against the onslaught of Gerald L. Patterson holder of the World's Championship, James O. Anderson and Pat.
 O'Hara Wood.

-The outcome will be determined by the results of three play.
-On Friday there will be two singles matches, first beginning at 2:30 P. M. Doubles will begin at on Saturday and on Monday (Labor Day) the remaintwo singles matches will be played, the first starting m 2:30 P. M.
+The outcome will be determined by the results of three days' play.
+On Friday there will be two singles matches, the first beginning at 2:30 P. M. Doubles will begin at 2:30 on Saturday and on Monday (Labor Day) the remaining two singles matches will be played, the first starting

-The advance sale of series tickets, which are the only that can be secured before the matches, is heavy and make sure of a reserved seat for the three days, applications should be addressed to Harry Parker, treasurer, 101 Park Avenue, New York, accompanied by check for \$3.25 for each ticket.
+The advance sale of series tickets, which are the only ones that can be secured before the matches, is heavy and to make sure of a reserved seat for the three days, applications should be addressed to Harry Parker, treasurer, 101 Park Avenue, New York, accompanied by check for \$8.25 for each ticket.